Skip to main content

 Yearly

 Students are expected to pass all subjects in order to be promoted.
-If in kindergarten through eighth grade a student fails only one subject for the year, the student may still be promoted; however, summer school may be required for remediation in that academic area.
-Students in kindergarten through eighth grade receiving two or more F’s will be required to repeat the grade.
+If a student in kindergarten through eighth grade fails only one (1) subject for the year, the student may still be promoted; however, summer school may be required for remediation in that academic area.
+Students in kindergarten through eighth grade receiving two (2) or more F’s may be required to repeat the grade.
+Administrative decisions are final.

 An administrative conference will be held with parents and the student when remediation through summer school is required.
 Students who do not complete the requirements for remediation may not be promoted to the next grade or received graduation credit.